rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 may not be powerful enough.
 There are four methods that provide more advanced processing.
 The first is a received topic/payload; the next two are functions of how an external device is configured in the MQTT Plug-in; the fourth moves ALL activity into a plug-in (especially subscribing to topics) so no external device need be configured in the MQTT plug-in:
 <ul>
-<li>Homevision Topic - Receive an MQTT command with a payload that contains a trigger string.
+<li>Homevision Action Topic - Receive an MQTT command with a payload that contains a trigger string.
 </li><li>Triggers - Send trigger strings to HomeVisionXL or plug-ins.
 </li><li>Custom commands - Create a plug-in and define a command to run when a topic is received;
 </li><li>Independant Plug-in - Relies on subscriptions in the plug-in instead of the "Custom Commands" method, where the MQTT Plug-in does the subscribing.
 See "mqttComm" section for details.